Loading...

 And D, the image tag does not sit within the paragraph tag.

-So how did we do?
+So, how did we do?
 Did we get those right?
 Did you rewrite the code?
 Was that easier?
 If you rewrote the code, brilliant.

-It's really good practise as well.
+It's really good practice as well.

 Okay, so let's move on.

-So now we're gonna have a look at task B.
+So, now we're gonna have a look at task B.

 What you need to do is open the starter HTML file, oak.